|PO Box 4468 Dainfern 2055

 - Gauteng Provincial Championships: invites based on SACEE Championships, to be held in September.

-For more information about the SACEE/Gauteng Schools debating please click here.
+For more information about the SACEE/Gauteng Schools debating and entry form please click here.

 The 2023 results and report can be viewed here.